 Scotland’s Rural College (SRUC) offer qualifications related to landbased engineering and technology.

 Certain colour vision conditions may affect entry to careers in this branch of engineering.

 You may need a driving licence, possibly one including driving heavy vehicles on public roads.

-Most landbased mechanics work for specialist machinery companies, large farms, sports organisations such as golf clubs or local authority parks departments.
+Most landbased service engineers work for specialist machinery companies, large farms, sports organisations such as golf clubs or local authority parks departments.
 There are more opportunities in rural areas.

 an understanding of strict health and safety rules